cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 For Unix, mirari build just calls "make build" and links the native executable to mir-NAME.

+I haven't tried to use/fix mirari for cross-compilation - just trying to build directly.

 ### Package specific details

 Hopefully in build/dependency order...